chidiwilliams/chidiwilliams.com/content/post/quadtrees-in-the-wild.md

 compress(pixels, w, h, quadtree);
 ```

-To display the compressed image, we draw the colors in each leaf node of the tree.
+To display the compressed image, we draw the colours in each leaf node of the tree.

 ```js
 function drawTree(tree, width, height) {